Chart Color Schemes

 The latest Census data sees Wyreema placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 Wyreema's cultural diversity was found to be below average, with 93.8% of its population born in Australia, 93.4% being citizens, and 97.4% speaking English only at home.
-Christianity was the predominant religion in Wyreema, comprising 56.6% of people.
-Notably, Judaism, at 0.2%, was overrepresented compared to the rest of Queensland, where it comprised 0%.
+The dominant religion in Wyreema is Christianity, comprising 56.6% of the population.
+However, Judaism was found to be overrepresented, making up 0.2% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity